cippaciong/gajim-omemo/README.md

 ```

 ## Running
-To see OMEMO related debug output start gajim with the parameter `-l
-plugin_system.omemo=DEBUG`.

 Enable *OMEMO Multi-End Message and Object Encryption* in the Plugin-Manager.
 Before exchanging encrypted messages with a contact you have to hit the *Get
-Missing Prekeys* button.
+Device Keys* button.
 (Repeat that if you or your contact get new devices.)

+Currently the plugin has no user interface for confirming the own and foreign
+device keys.
+It uses trust on first use.
+This will be added in near future.

+## Debugging
+To see OMEMO related debug output start Gajim with the parameter `-l
+gajim.plugin_system.omemo=DEBUG`.